 Staff or students can perform music or play commercial sound recordings at university events such as graduations, exhibitions and open days.
-You can also copy commercial sound recordings to be played at university events.
-You cannot charge an admission or entry fee for the event.
+You can also copy commercial sound recordings to be played at university events where an entrance fee is charged not exceeding $40.

 You can also make an audio or audio-visual recording of a university event which includes commercial sound recordings.
 The recordings of university events containing sound recordings can be sold to students (and their families) and staff members on a cost recovery basis only.

 In student work

 Students can copy commercial sound recordings into the work they produce as part of their course of study.
 For example a student may wish to include a commercial sound recording as part of a sound track to a film they produce as part of their course.
 The work created can be distributed to university staff or students and their families for private listening or viewing.

 When copying sound recordings you must have a notice and labelling attached containing full details of the title, composer, lyricist, arranger, artist/group and record company.

 Music must be used for educational purposes and not for commercial purposes under the collective music licence.
 This means no entry fee can be charged for university events which make use of music unless a separate licence has been arranged.